 2. Project planning

 Hint hint, you will make your project plan within the project planning phase!
 In fact, it's the phase’s biggest deliverable.
-This phase is all about laying the groundwork and organizing everything you'll need to complete your project successfully.
+Project planning involves laying the groundwork and organizing everything you'll need to complete your project successfully.
+Sometimes, it's helpful to start this stage with a project planning task list, a sort of to-do list that walks you through research, scheduling, allocation, and distribution in the main project plan development.

 Project teams also work on project methodology, project budget, resource management, project schedule, project dependencies, and a work breakdown structure (WBS).